LiuMinqiao/django_rg/README.md

 # django_rg

+First trial.

-a test project for rango
+a test project for rango.

-First trial!!!
+I love :coffee: :pizza:, and :dancer:.